projectara/greybus-spec/source/hardware_model.rst

    ==============  ================================================
 ..

-The value of the UNIPRO sub-state changes due to |unipro| protocol communication exchanged between the Frame and any Modules attached to the corresponding Interface Block.
+The UNIPRO sub-state of each Interface State represents entities within the Switch.
+These entities can communicate with Interfaces within Modules, and can be configured by the SVC.

-Since all Greybus Protocols exchange data via |unipro| Messages, each Interface Block contains the necessary signals to connect a Module attached to that Interface Block to the |unipro| switch inside the Frame.
+Since all Greybus Protocols exchange data via |unipro| Messages, each Interface Block contains the necessary signals to connect a |unipro|

-The UNIPRO sub-state is an intentionally simplified abstraction for the state of the |unipro| port inside the Frame.
+implementation within a Module attached to that Interface Block to the Switch, which can route these Messages to other Modules, and perform some other |unipro| protocol communiction with attached Modules.

 Transitions between successive values of the UNIPRO sub-state are shown in the following figure.
 All other transitions are illegal.